-Membership & Junior Leader Pins:
+Membership Pins:

-Membership and Junior Leader pins are sponsored by the Steuben County Extension Homemakers, Steuben County Farm Bureau, Inc., and the Steuben County 4-H Fair Board.
+Membership pins are sponsored by the Steuben County 4-H Fair Board.
 Please contact the Extension Office annually if you would like a tenure pin.

 Achievement Winners:

 One 4-H'er will be selected as Achievement Winner annually.
 Applicants must be enrolled in 4-H and be in the 10th, 11th, or 12th grade.
 All applicants will create a display for the public to view at the 4-H Fair.
 All applicants will be evaluated by a judge based on the following criteria: 25% "My Record of 4-H Achievement," 25% Display, 25% Application, and 25% Interview.
 The winner will receive a \$1000 scholarship sponsored by the Steuben County 4-H Fair Board and a trophy sponsored by Steuben County Farm Bureau, Inc. Four runners-up will also be selected and will receive a \$250 scholarship sponsored by the Steuben County 4-H Fair Board.